capturethenarrative/capturethenarrative.github.io/marinas-instructions.md

 # THE POLLING IS NECK AND NECK

 Have you seen these numbers?
+If not, [see them here!](https://daily-kingston.legitreal.com/post/2025-09-17-election-on-a-knife-edge-poll-shows-dead-heat-between-castillo-and-hawthorne/)

 This election is on a knife edge, and if we don't do something fast, we could lose.